AIS-BE4/AIS-QA-Assesment/README.md

 ## Question

 After all the services running properly, give us some PoW(Proof of Work) / PoC(Proof of Concept) The way you running automation test on this services.
+Please make a list of all the scenario that you tested on the service.